gigaflow-vswitch/gigaflow-documentation/docs/getting-started.md

 ### 2. Benchmark Gigaflow

-See our [benchmarking guide](benchmarks.md) for running these scripts.
+See our [benchmarking guide](benchmarks.md) for various options to evaluate Gigaflow against Megaflow cache using real-world workloads.

 ## What's Next?